NHSDigital/immunisation-fhir-api/README.md

     AWS_PROFILE={your_profile}
     IMMUNIZATION_ENV=local
     ```
+    For unit tests to run successfully, you may also need to add an environment variable for PYTHONPATH.
+This should be:
+    ```
+    PYTHONPATH=src:tests
+    ```

 4. Configure `direnv` by creating a `.envrc` file in the backend folder.
 This points direnv to the `.venv` created by poetry and loads env variables specified in the `.env` file
     ```